Landewednack School’s Vision Statement for PE:

-In the summer months our year 5 and 6 children are given the opportunity to go sailing with the Helford River Sailing trust and new for this year is a 12 week block of surfing with Dan Joel's Surf school at Poldhu beach.
+In the summer months our year 5 and 6 children are given the opportunity to go sailing with the Helford River Sailing trust and surfingl at Poldhu beach.
 The surfing is being subsidised heavily using the sports premium with a small weekly contribution from parents.
 We live in a beautiful area and we think its very important to utilise the special environment our school is lucky to be located in and of course learn water safety.

 - Playmaker training and development of Energy Clubs for play times.

 - Support for the development of our outdoor learning areas and purchase of equipment.